 Float value accrues gradually over the remaining life of the defeased loan.
-It arises from small timing mismatches between the incoming cash receipts from the matured bonds and the outgoing loan payments.
+It arises from small timing mismatches between the incoming cash receipts from the bonds and outgoing cash payments on the loan.
 Cash sits in the defeasance account for short periods of time, where it earns interest at money market rates.
-The float value is released to the Successor Borrower when the loan is paid off.
+The float value is released to the successor borrower when the loan is repaid at maturity.

-Once the defeasance process has started, the closing date is flexible and can be changed without penalty until the defeasance bonds are purchased.
+Once the defeasance process has started, the closing date is flexible and can be changed until the defeasance bonds are purchased.

-The Securities Cost shown on your estimate is the current market price of the defeasance bonds.
+The securities cost shown on your estimate is the current market price of the defeasance bonds.
 Bond prices change constantly, so estimates that are compiled a few minutes apart may show different costs.
 Costs will very likely change between the time of the estimate and the time of the defeasance closing.
-The Sensitivity, or DV01, indicates how much the Securities Cost will change for every basis point change in yield rates.
-If rates go up, the Securities Cost will go down, and vice versa.
-At closing, Chatham attempts to purchase the lowest-cost portfolio of bonds by holding a competitive auction (when allowed by the loan documents).
+The sensitivity, or DV01, indicates how much the securities cost will change for every basis point change in yield rates.
+If rates go up, the securities cost will go down, and vice versa.
+At closing, Chatham endeavors to purchase the lowest-cost portfolio of bonds by holding a competitive auction among multiple banks (when allowed by the loan documents).

-The Third Party Fees shown on your estimate are set independently by the respective parties, who reserve their right to change their fees.
+The third-party fees shown on your estimate are set independently by the respective parties to the defeasance.
 Any estimate of these fees is based on fee schedules and past experience.

 Both yield maintenance and defeasance allow borrowers to unencumber the underlying real estate asset.
 However, from a legal and economic perspective, the two processes are fundamentally different.
-Yield maintenance is the actual prepayment of the loan, while defeasance entails a substitution of collateral and an assumption of the loan by the Successor Borrower.
+Yield maintenance is the actual prepayment of the loan, while defeasance entails a substitution of collateral and a legal assumption of the loan by the successor borrower.

-A yield maintenance prepayment usually consists of two portions: the loan’s unpaid principal balance and a prepayment penalty.
-The prepayment penalty typically is determined by calculating the Present Value of the remaining loan payments, with a discount factor equal to the current yield on the U.S. Treasury that matures closest to the loan’s maturity date.
-The only transaction fee is a small processing fee to the Loan Servicer.
+A yield maintenance prepayment has two components: the unpaid principal balance of the loan and a prepayment penalty.
+The prepayment penalty typically is determined by calculating the present value of the remaining loan payments, with a discount rate equal to the current yield on the U.S. Treasury that matures closest to the loan’s maturity date.
+The only transaction fee is a small processing fee to the loan servicer.

 In contrast, the cost of defeasance is determined by the price of a portfolio of bonds that are sufficient to provide for the remaining loan payments, plus transaction fees to several third parties.